Ernest Hébrard

 Ernest Hébrard (1875–1933) was a French architect, archaeologist and urban planner, best known for his urban plan for the center of Thessaloniki, Greece, after the great fire of 1917.

 Background

 Hebrard studied at the École des Beaux-Arts, and in 1904 won the Grand Prix de Rome, allowing him to study at the Académie de France in Rome, located in the Villa Medici.
 It was here that he chose to study Diocletian's palace at Split, eventually leading to the 1912 publication of a monograph containing what is still regarded as the most accurate image of the original appearance of the Palace.
 At the Academie, he was a few years behind Henri Prost, later famed as the planner of Casablanca, and together with other members of the reformist Musée social, he developed an interest in the possibilities of town planning.

+In 1913, he published with Hendrik Christian Andersen their enormous project (the text weighed over ten pounds) of A World Center of Communication, a perfect "World City," filled with art, which would motivate humanity to achieve a near-Utopian state.

 Work in Greece

 During WW1, in 1916, Hebrard had been conscripted as the Director of the Archaeological Service of the Army of the Orient based in Thessaloniki, and so was present when the majority of the city was largely destroyed in the Great Fire of 1917.
 The Greek Prime Minister Eleftherios Venizelos forbade the reconstruction of the city center until a modern city plan was approved.
 He commissioned Ernest Hébrard for the work, which the architect conceived and developed with the aid of the Greek architects Aristotelis Zachos and Konstantinos Kitsikis, as well as British designer Thomas Hayton Mawson and fellow Frenchman Joseph Pleyber.
 The plan did away with the medieval and Ottoman street layout, imposing instead a plan of formal boulevards, in a symmetrical pattern about a central axis, carefully composed around the most important ancient Byzantine churches and mosques.
 Hébrard taught at the National Technical University of Athens, and his work is well known in the architecture schools of Greece.